An Asian Woman Was Attacked On The Street In NYC & No One Did Anything

-Two weeks after the massacre of eight people — including six Asian women — in Atlanta, GA, violence against Asian-Americans is still a massive, ongoing problem.
-The latest, horrific example was an attack on a 65-year-old woman in midtown Manhattan in broad daylight, during which bystanders failed to intervene.
+Two weeks after the massacre of eight people — including six Asian women — in the United States, violence against Asian-Americans is still a massive, ongoing problem.
+The latest, horrific example was an attack on a 65-year-old woman in midtown Manhattan in broad daylight, as bystanders failed to intervene.

 Advertisement

-The New York Police Department’s hate crimes task force is asking for the public’s help in identifying the attacker.
+The New York Police Department’s hate crimes task force is asking residents of the city for help in identifying the attacker.
 A warning to anyone watching the video, which is linked here: The footage is graphic.

 At a news conference on Tuesday morning, New York City Mayor Bill de Blasio said that the video of the attack was “absolutely disgusting and outrageous,” adding that it was “absolutely unacceptable” that no one helped the woman.